byui-cit/cit470/diagram/README.md

   - click **[Download]** to download the installer and **[View Key]** to obtain your product license activation key.
 - [yEd](https://www.yworks.com/products/yed) (free download)
 - [Dia](https://wiki.gnome.org/Apps/Dia) (free download)
 - [OmniGraffle](https://www.omnigroup.com/omnigraffle).
-(This tool is for MacOS users only, and is pretty expensive, but has wide use among IT Professionals.)
+(This tool is for MacOS users only, and is expensive, but has wide use among IT Professionals.)

-*(Not Recommended)* It is possible to use general purpose drawing tools such as Microsoft Paint, or Inkscape, or Adobe Illustrator, or GIMP, or the "Word Art" features in Microsoft Word/PowerPoint, or Cisco Packet Tracer.
+*(Not Recommended)* It is possible to make network diagrams using general purpose drawing tools such as Microsoft Paint, or Inkscape, or Adobe Illustrator, or GIMP, or the "Word Art" features in Microsoft Word/PowerPoint, or printing a Cisco Packet Tracer diagram.
-Please don't use these for this task.
+Please don't use any of these for this task.

 ### Requirements:
 - Include four security zones in your network diagram: